-In Stage 2, the alert stage, Manhattan Town Water would call for wide-based community support to achieve conservation, implement water use restrictions.
-Conservation measures at this stage would be mandatory.
+In Stage 2, the alert stage, Nye County would call for wide-based community support to achieve conservation, limit the use of fire hydrants to fire protection uses (by requiring effluent for construction and dust control purposes), implement water use restrictions, and impose penalties for ignoring the restrictions.
+Conservation measures at this stage would be mandatory and violations would incur fines.

-In Stage 3, the emergency stage, Manhattan Town Water would declare a drought and water shortage emergency and implement more stringent water use restrictions.
-Media relations would be activated to inform the community and monetary assistance may need to be secured to mitigate the effects of the drought (e.g., federal funding assistance).
-Conservation measures at this stage would be mandatory.
+In Stage 3, the emergency stage, Nye County would declare a drought and water shortage emergency, would enforce water use restrictions, impose fines for violations, implement allocation of water (rationing), and impose higher fees for water usage.
+Media relations would be activated to inform the customers and monetary assistance may need to be secured to mitigate the effects of the drought (e.g. federal funding assistance).
+Conservation measures at this stage would be mandatory, rationing would be imposed, violations would incur fines, and over-use would be penalized by higher rates.

-When a drought is declared over, voluntary conservation measures (see Conservation Measures section) will be reinstated, and water supplies would continue to be monitored.
+When a drought is declared over, voluntary conservation measures (see Conservation Measures section) will be reinstated and water supplies will continue to be monitored.